AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # storage

-This section concerns application Paths and Services options.
+The following section configuration parameters define the application paths and services options.

 ## **tmp_dir**